 Defended Microsoft in litigation challenging “Windows Vista Capable” marketing program, which preceded release of the Microsoft Windows Vista operating system in early 2007.
 Nationwide class certified, then decertified after the close of discovery in February 2009.
-After partial reversal and remand by the Ninth Circuit, class certification again denied.
+After partial reversal and remand by the 9th Circuit, class certification again denied.
 (W.D.
 Wash., 2011)

 Fee claims against national wireless carrier

-Represented wireless carrier in putative nationwide and California-only class actions in Washington and California, alleging carrier breached contracts and violated consumer protection statutes when it passed-through federal fees that subsidize phone service for underserved areas.
+Represented wireless carrier in putative nationwide and California-only class actions in Washington and California, alleging the carrier breached contracts and violated consumer protection statutes when it passed-through federal fees that subsidize phone service for underserved areas.
 Courts dismissed each proposed class action with prejudice, and 9th Circuit affirmed.
 (W.D.
 Wash., N.D.
 Cal.
 2010)